Plešivica wine region vineyards and rolling hills

 Farm-to-Table Gastronomy

-Deep connections to local cuisine and seasonal ingredients, enhancing the wine experience
+Deep connections to local cuisine and seasonal ingredients that elevate the wine experience

 Bridge Between Wine Cultures

-Connects Central European and Adriatic wine traditions in a unique expression
+Connects Central European and Adriatic wine traditions in a single, distinctive expression

-Each season offers unique experiences in Plešivica's rolling vineyard hills
+Each season offers a different experience in Plešivica's rolling vineyard hills

 Spring

-Vineyard awakening with lush greenery and blossoming vines.
-Quiet and peaceful atmosphere, ideal for intimate tastings.
+Vineyards waking up with fresh greenery and blossoming vines.
+Quiet and peaceful, ideal for intimate tastings.

 • Budbreak and vineyard walks